stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-psychedelics are one way to access non-ordinary states of consciousness. you can do it with deep time in nature, with fasting, with meditation, with breath work, with lots of things. i think psychedelics can be profound tools, but i also think they can be one-marshmallows to spirituality, where you get the high state hit without any of the work of really communing with nature or learning to calm the mind. getting a false sense of knowingness independent of some of the other important parts. so, the depth of time in nature i generally
+psychedelics are one way to access non-ordinary states of consciousness. you can do it with deep time in nature, with fasting, with meditation, with breathwork, with lots of things. i think psychedelics can be profound tools, but i also think they can be one-marshmallows to spirituality, where you get the high state hit without any of the work of really communing with nature or learning to calm the mind. getting a false sense of knowingness independent of some of the other important parts. so, the depth of time in nature i generally